vsraptor/aide/README.md

 ### Profiles

 The idea of profiles is to keep multiple configurations and be able to switch between them.
 Every profile can have many document stores.
-This allows you to separate them thematicaly f.e. one docs store for economics another for history ...etc
+This allows you to separate them thematicaly f.e. one docs store for **economics** another for **history** ...etc

-For now you have to create manually the directory structure and configuration if you want other profile than 'main'.
+For now you have to create manually the directory structure and configuration if you want to use other profile than 'main'.

 Here is the directory structure for the 'main' profile: